Madold/LambdaApp/README.md

 - Repository pattern

 ## Instalation
 Clone the project with Android Studio and compile it, remember to put your own FIREBASE credentials and link the app to you own firebase project.
+Also replace the stream sdk api key with you own api key

 # Preview